Club cricket: Standard

 Most players are amateur, but often cricket clubs employ the services of professionals as coaches and players.
 Many of these have played first-class or Test cricket.
 Also, first-class players returning from injury will sometimes appear at club level as match practice - for example, Shoaib Akhtar during Pakistan's tour of England in 2006 when he played for Berkswell C.C, a club who are in the well-known Birmingham League.
 Similarly, Steve Smith and David Warner played in Sydney Grade Cricket during their suspension from the Australia national cricket team during 2018-19.

 Standards of play can vary from semi-professional to occasional recreational level.
-While many clubs train in similar ways to professional teams, village or park cricket is played purely for fun, and club cricket is often enjoyed as much for the social element as for the competition.
+While many clubs train in similar ways to professional teams, village or park cricket is played purely for fun, and club cricket is often played as much for the social element as for the competition.
 This is particularly true in England where the between-innings teas and post-match beer are as important as the result.
 However, this may vary depending on the standard.